vottunio/vottun-unity-sdk/README.md

     - **Type:** String
     - **Description:** The ID of the NFT to get his balance

 Inside this IEnumerator you should create a variable of type **int**.
-Here is where the **balance** will get stored once the API returns the ammount of NFTs.
+Here is where the **balance** will get stored once the API returns the amount of NFTs.

-Then you should start the coroutine **"BalanceOf"** inside the **"gamingApi"** class, with the **yield return** statement, and with a **delegate** that will set the balance that the API returns as the value of the previously created variable, and all the values recived on the IEnumerator, in the following order:
+Then you should start the coroutine **"BalanceOf"** inside the **"gamingApi"** class, with the **yield return** statement, and with a **delegate** that will set the balance that the API returns as the value of the previously created variable, and all the values received on the IEnumerator, in the following order:
 1. Contract
 2. Network
-3. Addres
+3. Address
 4. Id

 Here is an example of how it should be implemented to print on the console the **ammount** of a specific NFT that the player has in his wallet: